jeipollack/euclid_rag/scripts_dpdd/README.md

 We put here some scripts to scrap DPDD data and ingest it into some VectorStore.

-There are 3 csv files here :
-* **topic2get.csv** : list of first level topics with links to get information from (it makes first content filtering) ;
-* **h1_sections.csv** and **other_sections.csv** : list of second level sections that we shoudl/could use for our RAG.

-Actually we get all H1 level sections.
-And do some arbitrary filtering of for other sections (H2, H3).

-Obvious these csv files were not created manually, but it was some handy-dirty scripting so I don't put such scripts here.

-So two python script here are : get_data.py and populate_vector_store.py

-- _get_data.py_ : has two function to parse DDPD pages and scrap the data.
-- _populate_vector_store.py_ : call function from get_data and should populate some vector store.
+We still need a csv file **topic2get.csv** with the list of URLs that we want to proceed on DPDD site.

+Inside of **dpdd_ingestion_config** directory we have dpdd_config.yaml file with some configs.
+For the moment there is a list of sections what we want to ingest into VectorStore.
+These section will be ommited during ingestion.

+The main file is _populate_dpdd_vector_store.py_.
+It will populate FAISS indexes in **VectorStore_indexes**.
+It's rewritten to follow the same structure (and logic) as ingestion scripts for pdfs.
+It could be used with existing Vector Stores : normally it will just add data there.

+But for the moment I still keep it here.
+TODO : move this script to python/rag/extra_scripts

 I add **requirements.txt** as well.
 Normally it should be pretty the same as for main project, but it allow to use these scripts as some autonomus project.